aplasa85/aplasa85/README.md

 __Hello visitor!__

-I am a Mexican-German journalist and historian who has acquired new web development skills and is looking for new opportunities.
+I am a Mexican-German journalist and historian who has acquired new web development skills and is looking for job opportunities in the sector.

 My  current <skills> include:
 1. <b>Javascript</b>